nkabbara/nkabbara.github.io/docs/where-are-your-coming-from.md

 >
 > So Ali set the man free.
 The infidel was so touched that he became Ali’s friend and follower...

-Lord Krishna in Bhagavad Gita says more or less the same thing
+Lord Krishna in Bhagavad Gita says more or less the same thing:

 > Plunge into the heat of battle and keep your heart at the lotus feet of the Lord.